Security Cam Video Raises New Questions in Arbery Shooting

 “When I turned around and saw him and backed up, he reached into his pocket and ran into the house," Travis McMichael told the 911 operator.
 "So I don’t know if he’s armed or not.
 But he looked like, he was acting like he was.
 So be mindful of that.”

 Defense attorneys for both McMichaels have cautioned against a rush to judgment in the case.
-The father and son are charged with felony murder and aggravated assault.

-“We know the ending," Jason Sheffield, an attorney for Travis McMichael, told reporters Thursday.
-"What we don’t know is the beginning.”
+The father and son have separate legal teams.
+Asked if they are working together, both sets of lawyers said they respect the other attorneys, are in contact and will see where the individual cases go.

 The men weren't arrested until May 7, more than two months after the shooting, after an outside prosecutor assigned to the case asked the Georgia Bureau of Investigation to get involved.
-The day before the arrests, a cellphone video of the shooting leaked online, fueling a national outcry.
+The day before the arrests, cellphone video of the shooting leaked online.